nrkno/dotnetskolen/README_EN.md

 #### Save changes to Git (optional)

-Now that you have completed the first step in the course, it is a good opportunity to commit the changes you have made so far in Git.
+Now that you have completed the first step in the course, it is a good time to commit the changes you have made so far in Git.

 ##### See changes

-Given that you followed the guide to [set up the code locally](https://github.com/nrkno/dotnetskolen/blob/main/docs/detaljer-opspet.md#-lokalt-opspet-av-koden-valgfritt) before you started coding, you can run the following command to see what changes have been made to the repo:
+Given that you followed the guide to [set up the code locally](https://github.com/nrkno/dotnetskolen/blob/main/docs/detaljer-oppsett.md#-lokalt-oppsett-av-koden-valgfritt) before you started coding, you can run the following command to see what changes have been made to the repo:

 ```bash
 git status